 Hakuba Cortina Ski Resort | Nagano Prefecture

-It's popular because you can ride the lift!
+It's crowded because you can get around by lift!

-Considering the risk of slipping, there are some parts that are more suitable for advanced skiers.
+Considering the skiing risks, it's more suitable for advanced skiers.

 [Comment]